Hawaii Five-0 (2010 TV series): Critical reception

-The show has received mostly positive reviews.
+The show has received generally positive reviews from critics.
 Metacritic gave season one of the show a 66 out of 100 aggregate score based on reviews from 29 critics.
 Rotten Tomatoes gave season one a score of 74% based on 23 reviews.
 The site's consensus calls it: "A brisk, slick reboot of an old favorite, Hawaii Five-0's picturesque locales and attractive cast make for pleasurable viewing."

 On May 19, 2010, The Honolulu Advertiser offered an opinion about the new version: "A smart script, slick production values and maybe a splash of nostalgia got the remake of Hawaii Five-O placed on the CBS prime-time lineup this fall," but went on to add, "it takes more than a brand name to capture viewers' attention."
 The piece also pointed out that times have changed since the original left the air, citing other shows that were set in Hawaii which have come and gone.
 It expressed a hope that the producers will succeed in bringing a new life to the title with this remake.
 Hawaii Five-0 was also in the Guinness World Records 2012 for Highest-Rated New Show in the U.S. with a record 19.34 million viewers for its January 23, 2011 episode (Kai e'e).